charleennewland/blog/maturity_model.md

 The image below showcases four lines of the customized maturity model.
 The model consists of five distinct levels:

 - Level 1: Emerging - Reactive Approach:
-Organization has a reactive approach to the subject, limited awareness and response to issues and minimal processes in place;
+Organization has a reactive and adhoc approach to the subject, limited awareness and response to issues and minimal processes in place;

 - Level 2: Learning - Basic Understanding:
 Organization is developing a basic understanding of the subject, initial efforts to learn and implement basic processes, limited documentation and inconsistent practices;